Understanding the Apprenticeship Levy.

 This tax money works as a kind of “apprenticeship voucher”, which is then given back to organisations (+10% extra from the government) to spend solely on apprenticeships.

-The introduction of the apprenticeship levy can, in part, be attributed to the growing number of high quality higher apprenticeships being offered by large organisations in the last two years.
+The introduction of the apprenticeship levy can, in part, be attributed to the growing number of high quality higher apprenticeships being offered by large organisations in the last four years.

 Why tax companies just to give them back the money?